XJINE/Unity_XDebug/README.md

 Output format is able to customize with ``Debug.LogData.StringFormat``.
 This format is used as ```String.Format``` when the message will be generated.

-Then, following KEYs are replaced with ``Debug.LogInfo`` field's value.
+Then, following KEYs are replaced with ``Debug.LogData`` field values.

 | KEY | FIELD                       |
 |:----|:----------------------------|